Runs September 20 – October 11, 2023

 The course will start with a one-hour zoom meeting that will bring our cohort of learners together.
 After this initial meeting, participants will receive an email that will provide the information required to log in to the self-directed modules of the course.

 The outline of the course is as follows:

-Modules 1-6 Must be completed by August 19
+Modules 1-6 must be completed by Tuesday, September 26

-Modules 7-8 Must be completed by August 23
+Modules 7-8 must be completed by Tuesday, October 3

 Facilitator: Rebecca Gray